poldy/OpenCOMAL/doc/QUICKSTART.md

    replacing *PREFIX* with whatever you supplied to "make install".
    On macOS you may also need to specify a command-line argument, e.g. "-m opencomal_ga.cat".
-You can define an alias for this by adding "alias opencomal='opencomal -l opencomal_ga.cat'" to your $ENV file.
+You can define an alias for this by adding "alias opencomal='opencomal -m opencomal_ga.cat'" to your $ENV file.

    Note that this feature is completely optional and the fallback is to traditional English messages.